YumekaMengjiaLYU/jekyll-multilingual/_posts/2021-01-09-internship-reflections.markdown

 lang: en
 ---

+I have come back to blogging!
 From July to December 2020, I interned at a medical device startup on its medical ventilator project as an electrical engineer intern.

 ### Lesson 1: Work Is A Important Part of My Identity